-External re-keying is an approach, where a key is transformed after encrypting a limited number of messages.
+External re-keying is an approach assuming that a key is transformed after encrypting a limited number of entire messages.
 External re-keying method is chosen at the protocol level, regardless of the underlying block cipher or the encryption mode.
-External re-keying is recommended for protocols that process relatively short messages or for protocols that have a way to break a long message into manageable pieces.
-Through external re-keying, the number of messages that can be securely processed with a single symmetric key is substantially increased without loss in message length.
+External re-keying is recommended for protocols that process relatively short messages or for protocols that have a way to divide a long message into manageable pieces.
+Through external re-keying the number of messages that can be securely processed with a single initial key K is substantially increased without loss in message length.